PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 Now you've organized the two most important things (people, money), it's time to get the rest of your company running smoothly.
 Defining ops as ‘anything that is not building the product or talking to customers’, here is the list of other things you'll need to think about:

-- <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.workable.com/">Workable</a> for **recruitment**. $99 per role per month, pay as you go.
+- [Workable](https://www.workable.com/) for **recruitment**. $99 per role per month, pay as you go.
 Once you're hiring 3+ people a month, consider upgrading your account.
-- <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.hubspot.com/">HubSpot</a> for **sales and CRM**.
+- [HubSpot](https://www.hubspot.com/) for **sales and CRM**.
 Various tiers and combos available, starting from free.
 Free doesn’t mean you should start there, though.
 We like its Marketing Starter and Sales Pro products.
-- <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.charliehr.com/">Charlie</a> for **HR** things like recording salaries, time off, and contact details. $6 per employee per month.
+- [Charlie](https://www.charliehr.com/) for **HR** things like recording salaries, time off, and contact details. $6 per employee per month.
 Charlie's UI looks janky, but it works.
 - Protecting your **IP** - unless you are doing R&D, you really just need to focus on trade marks.
-This is a reasonably complicated area I've written a <a target="_blank" rel="noopener noreferrer nofollow" href="https://posthog.com/blog/registering-trademarks">separate guide</a> for.
+This is a reasonably complicated area I've written a [separate guide](https://posthog.com/blog/registering-trademarks) for.
 - Managing your **cap table** in Excel is very 2011.
-We use <a target="_blank" rel="noopener noreferrer nofollow" href="https://equity.ltse.com/">LTSE Equity</a> (formerly Captable.io).
+We use [LTSE Equity](https://equity.ltse.com/) (formerly Captable.io).
 If you're a startup, they'll usually import your Excel and get you all set up for free.
 - Dealing with **stock options** is one of those slightly manual things you'll still need your lawyers to help you with:
   - Your lawyers will set up your stock option scheme for you, including the agreement templates.
   - Before giving out options, you'll need to do a 409A valuation - these cost ~$1,000 each time, though LTSE Equity will throw in your first one for free when you subscribe.
 Each valuation lasts 12 months.
 Bear in mind that signing a term sheet effectively invalidates your current 409a valuation.